mmorales45/mmorales45.github.io/_posts/2018-07-25-IsotopeProject.markdown

   <figcaption align = "center"><b>Figure.13 - View of the MiR Software</b></figcaption>
 </p>

 The onboard software performed very well when there weren't close objects to the goal points.
-These issues were somewhat alleviated by going into the settings and adjusting the parameters for collision.
+Problems would occur if the target goal was in a collision area, close to the red dots in the figure above.
+These issues were somewhat alleviated by going into the settings and adjusting the parameters for collision and reducing the threshold.

 ### Integration

 The system can be thought of as two states, navigation, and manipulation.
 The manipulation node calls upon services from the navigation node that allows it to send goals to the MiR base.
 This is done at the start of when everything is running and once the disassembling is completed.
-The manipulation node is the main node that is taking care of all the processes and calls the appropriate function when needed.
+The manipulation node is the main node that is taking care of all the processes and calls the appropriate function when needed, whether is be decoupling the target isotope from the fixture to replacing the old isotope.

 ### Conclusion